 This parable describes perfectly the self-imprisonment caused by unresolved conflicts.
-Family quarrels pit siblings against one another for years, each one nursing their case against the other until no one can remember what the original offense was about, leaving wounds that never heal and that harden hearts and feed victimhood and pride right to the grave.
+Family quarrels pit siblings against one another for years, each one nursing their case against the other until no one can remember what the original offense was about, leaving wounds that never heal and hearts hardened by victimhood and pride right to the grave.